Skip to content

 What is BikeSpot 2023?

 BikeSpot is a crowdsourced map showing where Australians feel safe and unsafe riding their bikes.
-The 2023 version of the map includes Tasmania and people have marked hundreds of spots around Hobart.
+The 2023 version of the map included Tasmania and people marked hundreds of spots around Hobart.

 BikeSpot 2023.
 Make your mark on BikeSpot.